The Queen Reportedly Wants ‘Megxit’ ‘Over And Done With’

 “When something more emphatic is required in defense of the dynasty, she does what’s necessary.
 People are reassured when she acts to protect the monarchy,” Jephson said.

-Jephson also suggested that, perhaps because of her decades serving as monarch, she has a very pragmatic approach to problems facing the monarchy.
+Jephson also suggested that, perhaps because of her decades serving as queen, she has a very pragmatic approach to problems facing the monarchy.
 Harry and Meghan’s decision to lay off their staff in the U.K. was reportedly read as a sign that they plan to make North America their permanent home.
 There have also been reports of frustration within Buckingham Palace over the couple’s decision to make the announcement before any plan was in place.

-2019 and 2020 have proved to be turbulent years for the monarchy, not just because of ‘Megxit,’ but also because of the scandal around Prince Andrew and his relationship with Jeffrey Epstein.
+The years 2019 and 2020 have proved to be turbulent ones for the monarchy, not just because of “Megxit,” but also due to the scandal surrounding Prince Andrew and his relationship with the late disgraced financier Jeffrey Epstein.
 This turbulence comes as rumors have begun swirling about Queen Elizabeth’s potential retirement from many of her public-facing duties.
-According to sources inside the royal family, she has remained “fully engaged” in her role as monarch.
+However, according to sources inside the royal family, she has remained “fully engaged” in her role as monarch.